Recycling Association ask politicians to pressure China

 via Shutterstock

-Can Secretary's of State Liam Fox (l) and Michael Gove (r) make China alter its scrap imports ban?
+Can Secretaries of State Liam Fox (l) and Michael Gove (r) make China alter its scrap imports ban?

 The trade bodies write that the Chinese Government notified the WTO of its intention to ban the import of scrap materials on 18 July 2017, but only invited comments until the 20 July 2017.
 They suggest that normally 60 days would be the standard consultation length rather than the two days offered by the Chinese Government.